This is a selection of people in history, who have played an important role in the creation and growth of democracy.

 Jean Jacques Rousseau (1712 – 1778) Rousseau was a Genevan philosopher who wrote the Social Contract – an influential political tract which argued for government through representation – ideally through direct democracy.
 Rousseau’s democratic ideals were influential in the French Revolution.

 Thomas Paine (1737- 1809) Thomas Paine was an influential writer who powerfully argued for democratic republican government.
 Paine’s writings were influential in inspiring the American revolution.
 Paine wanted to see an end to executive tyranny and felt the extension of political power to all was the best way to achieve this.

 Thomas Jefferson (1743-1826) Thomas Jefferson was considered to be one of most ‘democratic’ founding fathers.
 He believed in the principle of republicanism.
 The idea that all citizens should partake in democratic activity and help prevent abuses of power.
 Jefferson drafted the US Declaration of Independence, which stated: “All men are created equal”

 Giuseppe Mazzini (1805-1872) – Italian political activist who campaigned for a united republic of Italy.
 Mazzini wished to see the end of the Monarchy, foreign rule and the end of Papal power.
 He also envisaged a united states of Europe.

 J.S.
 Mill (1806-1873) John Stuart Mill was a leading liberal philosopher of the Nineteenth Century.
 He argued for universal suffrage (extending the vote to women and all classes of people) Mill also expounded the principle of liberty – which is an important principle of liberal democracy.
 His pamphlet The Subjection of Women (1861) was important for raising the issue of votes for women.

 Susan B. Anthony (1820-1906) Susan B Anthony was a leading campaigner against slavery and later campaigned for female emancipation and extending the vote to women.
-Amongst others, she was a key figure in extending the principles of American society to all members.
+Amongst others, she was a key figure in extending the democratic principles of American society to all members.